Dayordee/Cloud_DevOps_C4/Week_2/LAB 2/README.md

 3. I understood the VM images

-4. I understood the VM stood sizes
+4. I understood the VM sizes

 5. I understood the VM power states
 The virtual machine shows a pending status before it's starts running and show a shutting down stats before it is completely terminated